The LEND Program for the State of Illinois

 The LENDs grew from the 1950s efforts of the Children’s Bureau (now the Maternal and Child Health Bureau) to identify children with disabilities as a Title V program priority.
 The LENDs are currently funded under the 2006 Combating Autism Act and are administered by the Health Resources and Service’s Administration’s (HRSA) Maternal and Child Health Bureau (MCHB).

 The Illinois LEND was founded in 2008.
-It is one of the first LEND programs to have self-advocacy as one of its disciplines and has 4 main training sites: University of Illinois, University of Illinois at Urbana-Champaign, Easter Seals Peoria, and Southern Illinois University.
+It is one of the first LEND programs to have self-advocacy as one of its disciplines and has 4 main training sites: University of Illinois at Chicago, University of Illinois at Urbana-Champaign, Easter Seals Peoria, and Southern Illinois University.

 - Applied Behavior Analysis